 When Aclasta slows down the resorption process, it gives the body more time to build up and strengthen the bones.

-People taking Aclasta should talk to their doctor if they are concerned about any side effects.
+Talk to your doctor if you are concerned about any side effects of Aclasta.

 Potential side effects of this medication include: